 The E-P1 has no optical viewfinder, making the 3-inch, 230,000 dot LCD's large size even more of a necessity.
 Olympus offers an optional optical viewfinder accessory that mounts on the hotshoe accessory port, but it's just a window—you're not actually looking through the lens like on a real SLR.
 The E-P1 lacks the traditional SLR mirror, making an optical viewfinder all but impossible.
 The Panasonic GH1's viewfinder is actually a tiny LCD, with an image identical to that of the main LCD's screen.

-50-year-old Olympus Pen—its metal chassis and leather-like grip give the camera an old school appearance, while making it feel durable.
+The E-P1's build quality is simply fantastic.
+It was modeled after the 50-year-old Olympus Pen—its metal chassis and leather-like grip give the camera an old school appearance, while making it feel durable.
 The digital elements—namely its large LCD—were tastefully added without taking away from the retro feel.
 Most of the buttons are of the same quality as those found on a quality point and shoot.
 The most unique control is the "sub dial" wheel located on the back right, which controls the aperture or shutter speed depending on the mode selected.
 This dial has the same functionality as the thin wheel found on the front of the camera near the lens on SLR cameras, but works just as well on the back of the E-P1.
 The camera is compact, measuring 2.8 by 4.8 by 1.4 inches (HWD) and weighing 1.2 pounds (with the 14-42mm kit lens).

 The E-P1 offers shooting modes often found on point and shoots, as well as advanced modes usually reserved for an SLR.
 An "iAuto" mode with face detection is available, which makes the E-P1 as simple to use as any other compact camera.
 For the SLR crowd, the usual plethora of shooting options is available, including aperture and shutter priority, and a full manual mode.
 The camera's ISO settings range from ISO100-6400.